 Except where the law does not allow us to, we may give effect to instructions on your Loan that are authorised before your death.

-You authorise us to act on your instructions (and those of your designated Good Loans Advisor or Financial Wellbeing Coach in relation to draw down) relating to your Loan.
-We may refuse to act on your instructions (or the instructions of your Good Loans Advisor or Financial Wellbeing Coach) where we believe we have good reason to do so.
+You authorise us to act on your instructions (and those of your designated Good Loans Coach or Financial Wellbeing Advocate in relation to draw down) relating to your Loan.
+We may refuse to act on your instructions (or the instructions of your Good Loans Coach or Financial Wellbeing Advocate) where we believe we have good reason to do so.
 We will not be liable to you if we do not act on your instructions.

 If you owe us money, we can exercise the rights of set-off and take money from any loan you have with us that is in credit and use that to pay the money you owe us.

 5.6 Rights to your Loan

 We can assign and/or transfer all or any of our rights or obligations in relation to your Loan without your consent and without telling you first.
 We will not tell you about any assignment or transfer we have made unless we are required to by law.
 You may not assign, transfer, give security over or declare a trust of any of your rights or obligations in relation to your Loan.

 A record of all amounts debited from (charged against) and credited to (paid into) your Loan over the previous month will appear on each monthly statement we give you for your Loan.
 Your monthly statements should be kept in a safe place so that you can refer to them if needed.